SPC7RE/FE-Business-Startup/README.md.txt

-This is Frond End disign, resposive theme ready for production.
+This is Frond End design, resposive theme ready for production.